LuaLS/vscode-lua-webvue/README.md

 In order to not have to build the webapp and reload VS Code every time a small change is made, the VS Code extension will instead load the [Vite][vite] development server in an iframe.
 This allows changes to the webapp to immediately show in VS Code, but also has some drawbacks.

 Because the webapp is being displayed in an iframe... in an iframe, the [`message`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage)s that are exchanged between VS Code and the webview have to be relayed by the webview to the inner development iframe.
-This means that **popups/`target="_blank"` will not function** (setting the [`sandbox`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/sandbox) attribute allows popups, but ends up breaking everything else). **The [state](https://code.visualstudio.com/api/extension-guides/webview#persistence) of the webview is also not properly maintained when it is running in the development iframe**.
-I have not looked into this deeply enough to know if this can be resolved, but for now, closing and re-opening the webview works.
+This means that **popups/`target="_blank"` will not function** (setting the [`sandbox`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/sandbox) attribute allows popups, but ends up breaking everything else).

 ### Prerequisites
 - VS Code